 A project needed to be developed which would be contributional to their exciting activities as well as help the company better shield itself against strong fluctuations in demand.

 Diversification through parcel delivery

 “We came up with the idea of launching a courier service just around the point when we were coming out of the first lockdown”, says Niels Van De Casteele, who is responsible for this new project called V-packs.

 At that time there was a huge increase in demand for parcel deliveries as more and more people started ordering online.
 Postal services weren’t even able to guarantee deliveries or were struggling with big delays.
 “This was the perfect opportunity to launch our idea”, says Van De Casteele.

-“When searching for solutions we were lucky to come over Dropon as a possible partner.
+“When searching for solutions we were lucky to run into Dropon as a possible partner.
 We found exactly what we needed.
 They provided us with a simple and efficient way to plan and follow our trips as well as a way for our drivers to follow their process and instructions through the android-app.
 The delivery management tool also enabled us to automatically send notifications to our customers with live ETA’s for their parcels.
-Resulting in less missed deliveries and higher customer satisfaction rates.”
+This resulted in less missed deliveries and higher customer satisfaction rates.”

-“The launch of this new service also got us some extra attention to our main activity as the delivery vans do stand out in the city centre.
+“The launch of this new parcel delivery service also attracted some extra attention to our main activity as the delivery vans stand out in the city center.
 It brings us into contact with local merchants and people who would otherwise never use our taxi service.
 The cross-contamination of customers from one part of our business to the other will prove to be beneficial over the long run.
 We are sure that both services will keep growing and complementing each other.
 Our business is now better shielded and prepared for pandemics or evolutions like we are seeing today.”